 What is the best option for repaying student loans?

 The best federal student loan repayment plan for you will depend on your goals and financial situation.
 If you want to pay the least possible in interest, you might want to stick with the standard repayment plan.
-If, on the other hand, you want lower monthly payments and student loan forgiveness, you might be better off with income-driven repayment.
-If your income is high but you want lower payments, you might look into a graduated or extended repayment plan.
+If, on the other hand, you want lower monthly payments and student loan forgiveness, you might be better off with an income-driven repayment plan.

-What can the federal government do if you do not pay back your student loans?
+What happens if you don’t pay federal student loans?

 Typically, If you don’t make payments on your loan for 90 days, your loan servicer will report the delinquency to the three national credit bureaus.
 If you don’t make a payment for 270 days (roughly nine months), the loan will go into default.
 A default can cause long-term damage to your credit score.
 You may also see your federal tax refund withheld or some of your wages garnished.